Nadwey/roomsintheback-website/docs/faq.md

 title: "Rooms In The Back FAQ"
 ---

+## Where are the builds??

+I'm not releasing any builds yet, because the game is not ready for that, and I don't want to disappoint people with a buggy mess.

 ## When will it be released?

 With the current speed and budget, probably never :D